Faced with massive ongoing government-driven funding cuts which are quite clearly destroying people’s lives, our Labour Council has two options.

 - OPTION 2 means that the Council acts to verbally oppose Tory funding cuts, and then carries through these cuts while pretending that OPTION 1 does not, and never did, ever exist.

 Shamefully, Leicester’s 52 Labour councillors have plumped for OPTION 2.
-But in order to carry through their planned cuts to local services, the Council have taken the additional step of refining cuts as “savings,” and refer to their proposed “savings” as if there were having some sort of positive effect on local service provision.
+But in order to carry through their planned cuts to local services, the Council have taken the additional step of redefining cuts as “savings,” and refer to their proposed “savings” as if there were having some sort of positive effect on local service provision.

 One way that the Council aims to “save” money is by getting rid of buildings they own and by squeezing the services that used to be provided within those premises into other buildings.
 Another ill-informed way to make “savings” is for the Council to transfer responsibility for running services to local communities through Community Asset Transfers.
 This requires that the Council sack the experienced full-time employees who currently provide vital public services, and may include the sale or rental of the buildings in question to the local community.
 No source of funding is guaranteed to the new “lucky” chosen service providers — volunteers often take the place of paid staff, and service provision most definitely suffers.